-- FAU Academic Achievement Grant 1,447 students benefited from this \$3.66M grant program that renews each year if students complete a minimum of 30 credits per year. - Recruitment Scholarships 5,135 students received these renewable awards which have expectations for full-time enrollment in the fall and spring terms. - Pathways to Graduate Education Scholarship These scholarships incentivize students to finish their undergraduate degrees and start their graduate degrees at FAU earlier.
-In 2022-23, 41 students received \$1,000 and 6 students received \$2,000 totaling \$54,400 total funds awarded.
+- FAU Academic Achievement Grant 808 students benefited from this \$2,074,779 grant program that renews each year if students complete a minimum of 30 credits per year. - FAU Academic Grant 1,027 students benefitted from this \$2,590,046 progressive grant program that increases in the annual award amount as the student continues to the next year. - Recruitment Scholarships 5,483 students received these renewable awards which have expectations for full-time enrollment in the fall and spring terms. - Pathways to Graduate Education Scholarship These scholarships incentivize students to finish their undergraduate degrees and start their graduate degrees at FAU earlier.
+In 2023-24, 35 students received \$1,000 and 12 students received \$2,000 totaling \$59,000 total funds awarded.

-STRATEGY (cont.)
 Key Achievements for Last Year (Student, Faculty, Program, Institutional)